 The time to start will vary slightly with every baby.
 Learn more.

 If you find yourself unsure, talk to a health professional that can help you decide when to start.
-You can also chat or call Toronto Public Health at (416) 338-7600 and ask to speak with a dietitian.
+You can also chat or call Toronto Public Health at (416) 338-7600 to speak to a health professional.